-- 1. Open the cabinet's splice compartment door. - 2.
-Locate the unit tubing that contains the bare OSP fibers.
+- Step 1: Open the cabinet's splice compartment door. - Step 2: Locate the unit tubing that contains the bare OSP fibers.
 The unit tubing, which protects the fibers for routing, is typically secured to the rack.
-Remove the cables ties if present. - 3.
-Route the fibers to the splice tray as follows: - If the splice tray is located in the splice compartment, hang the unit tubing on the splice tray holder bracket. - If the splice tray is located in the front or rear compartment: - a.
+Remove the cables ties if present. - Step 3: Route the fibers to the splice tray as follows: - If the splice tray is located in the splice compartment, hang the unit tubing on the splice tray holder bracket. - If the splice tray is located in the front or rear compartment: - a.
 Insert the unit tubing into the fiber routing duct and feed the tubing through the duct into front or rear compartment. - b.
-Hang the unit tubing on the splice tray holder bracket. - 4.
-Trim the unit tubing down to expose enough bare fiber to perform splicing, plus excess fiber for slack storage in the splice tray. - 5.
-Splice the outside plant fibers to the fiber pigtails or jumpers per local practice. - 6.
-Place the splices and slack fiber into a splice tray as shown below.

-7. Insert the fiber splice tray into the splice tray holder and secure the tray in place using a supplied Velcro strap.
+Hang the unit tubing on the splice tray holder bracket. - Step 4: Trim the unit tubing down to expose enough bare fiber to perform splicing, plus excess fiber for slack storage in the splice tray. - Step 5: Splice the outside plant fibers to the fiber pigtails or jumpers per local practice. - Step 6: Place the splices and slack fiber into a splice tray as shown. - Step 7: Insert the fiber splice tray into the splice tray holder and secure the tray in place using a supplied Velcro strap.